alchemy-fr/Phraseanet-Docs/en/FAQ/Media/Add-a-base.rst

 	After the installation, a Phraseanet base is available in the application in order to receive media.
 However, for some reason, it might be necessary to add an other.
-How to create a new Phraseanet base ?
+How to create a new Phraseanet base?

 Create a new database in the Database management system
 -------------------------------------------------------